PoC-dev/smtp-abuse-reporting/README.md

 Fields with common names but in distinct tables are meant to be used as a relation (SQL `JOIN`).

-Fields designated as *not used* are not used by the reporter script and are meant to provide more information to the user, or are reserved for future use.
+Fields designated as *not used* are not queried by the reporter script and are meant to provide more information to the user, or are reserved for future use.

 ## ToDos.
+- Generate report with timestamps in UTC.
+- Fix FIXME entries in the scripts.
 - Modify cronjob to honor `smtp-abuse-syslog.pl` return level to backup/restore logtail's state file accordingly.
 - Standard syslog format has no field for the current year.
 This **will** make the parser fail at year's turnaround, when suddenly after December January follows in the same log run.
 Should be worked around by a manual handler watching a transition from Month 12 to Month 1, in turn forcing `$year++`.
 - Probaby introduce a force-flag (`-f`) to the reporter script, making it ignore the lastreport penalty.